'Just more pain': Olivia Podmore family's legal battle to obtain daughter's medical records

 "They basically after two really polite and nice emails said no problem at all, we will courier those down to you in hard copy and they were pretty much there the next day."

-The Middletons were supplied following the Commonwealth Games with a separate clinical review into Podmore's medical treatment at HPSNZ that made several broad findings on the quality of her care.
+Following the Commonwealth Games, the Middletons were supplied with a separate clinical review into Podmore’s medical treatment at HPSNZ that made several broad findings on the quality of her care.

-If the coroner needs to hear from witnesses in person, they will hold a hearing in court.
-This is called an inquest, and could extend the determination on Podmore's cause of death by 12-18 months.
+If the Coroner needs to hear from witnesses in person, they will hold a hearing in court.
+This is called an inquest and could extend the determination of Podmore’s cause of death by 12-18 months.

 "They purposely designed the Heron review and the clinical review to not be talking about Olivia.
 They purposely managed to circumvent the interesting stuff," Chris Middleton said.

-"Everybody said, we can't move forward until we've addressed all of this, and that's the last thing anybody's doing… Even within Cycling NZ nothing's been shared out loud, High Performance…," Chris Middleton said.
+“Everybody said, we can’t move forward until we’ve addressed all of this, and that’s the last thing anybody’s doing … Even within Cycling NZ nothing’s been shared out loud,” Chris Middleton said.

 Nienke Middleton echoed her support for a coronial inquest into her daughter's death: